-Amazon Aurora (Aurora) is a relational database engine that seeks to address the shift in constraints on throughput of data processing from the hardware used for storage of data and its computation to the infrastructure of the network that is enabling the data flows for a system.
+AWS Aurora is a relational database engine that seeks to address the shift in constraints on the throughput of data processing from storage of data and computation to the infrastructure of the network which enables the data center flows for a system.

 In simple terms, Amazon Aurora is an electronic information service that is offered as a part of Amazon Web Services (AWS).

 These days, there’s been a huge shift in how distributed cloud hosting services are used for database management & processing.
 The major reason for the industry-level shift is to make system delivery capacity more flexible.
 In modern cloud services, there is high flexibility in the system for managing the decoupling of computing & storing functions from data transfer & networking functions.
 You can deploy different gaming servers, for example – the amazon Minecraft server is very popular among gaming streamers.